Maybe They’re Racist When They’re Hungry?

 What would you like Snickering at Racists to accomplish?

 We understand that we can't change the mind of every bigot out there, unfortunately.
 Instead, we wanted to focus on empowering the subject of this speech by taking away the power behind hateful language.
-In a sense, we are belittling the words of those who choose to be racist by not allowing them to have their desired affect.
-We would hope this could somehow mutate into shame on the part of the poster, so that they don’t spew more hateful language in the future.
+In a sense, we are belittling the words of those who choose to be racist by not allowing them to have their desired effect.
+We would hope this could somehow mutate into shame on the part of the poster so that they don’t spew more hateful language in the future.

 Your project requires seeking out racist tweets.
 How has that experience changed your perspective?
 How difficult is it maintain the right “voice” for the campaign in the face of ignorance and—sometimes—even outright evil?